 Ancient Romans did not have much sentiment for nationality.
 Their militaristic culture favored status.
 The Roman civitas was inseparable from the city of Rome.
 Latin had words aerarius and aerarium, for Roman residents who had to pay tax but were not allowed to vote or hold offices.
 The temple of Saturn had a special part to keep public offerings separate from those of the elites.
-Caesars could give death verdicts among any people, without due legal trial.
+Caesars could give death verdicts among any people, without legal rationale.
 We have to be very selective, seeking worthwhile aspects of the Antiquity.
 Compare the PIE.

-Ordo had a dignified sense: though translated scarce by Lewis and Short, we may compare in Cicero.
+The word ordo had a dignified sense: though translated scarce by Lewis and Short, we may compare Cicero.
 It did not have to denote a linear arrangement, but it also could: Roman military, bringing territories down, happened to face local people in battle formations.

 Nowadays, the noun people means a group of human beings, or a nationality.
 As a group, it takes a plural verb: The people here all speak English.
 As a nationality or ethnicity, the noun may take on the plural itself: The peoples of Europe have formed a Union.
 Status can no longer decide on civil rights.

 Seclorum looks a participal form (compare the participle), hence A New People Come (a new people to have become).
 The word Aera in Charles Thomson’s note refers to time in the modern sense of an era.